LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite/0001-01-13-AttachGatsbySSGToWebsite.md

 ```

-If one of these commands does not return a version number than you need to go here to install the dependencies.
+If one of these commands does not return a version number then you need to go here to install the dependencies.

 - [Node.js](https://nodejs.dev/download)
 - [git](https://git-scm.com/download/win)